 Brain cancer is a tumour or cancerous growth in the brain.
 A tumour, whether in your brain or elsewhere, is a mass of cells that reproduce themselves in an uncontrolled way.
 Tumours can be either benign or malignant.

 Benign brain tumours are abnormal collections of cells that reproduce slowly and usually remain separate from the surrounding normal brain.
 They grow slowly, do not spread to other parts of the brain and can usually be removed more easily than malignant tumours.
-Malignant tumours reproduce and grow quickly.
+Malignant tumours reproduce and grow quickly by invading normal brain tissue.
 Their borders are hard to distinguish from the normal brain around them.
 That is why it is hard to remove them completely without damaging the surrounding brain.

 Both benign and malignant tumours are further broken up into different types according to the kind of cell from which the tumour develops.

 Benign tumours can be divided into the following:

 There are also some tumour types that can be benign in some cases or malignant in others, such as meningiomas or germ cell tumours.